BeatrixZselezny/police-simulation-framework/README.md

 Use this section to let people know how to report a vulnerability.

-If you think that my repo have a vulnerabilityes, please send me a report at: cattybaby75 (at) gmail dot com.  thank you so much!
+If you think that my repo have with vulnerabilityes, please send me a report at: cattybaby75 (at) gmail dot com.  thank you so much!